Non Owner SR22

-When you need an SR22 insurance filing to reinstate your driver’s license, but do not own or have vehicle registered in your name, you may purchase non owners SR22 auto insurance.
+When you need to reinstate your driver’s license, but do not own a vehicle, you may purchase non owner SR22 auto insurance.
 A non owner SR22 certificate is an endorsement (rider) to a non owner insurance policy.
-However, a non owner insurance policy does not require an SR22 attachment; you can purchase a non owner insurance policy without an SR22 rider if you want to have additional insurance coverage when driving a non owned vehicle.
 A non owner SR22 insurance policy is generally written with the minimum liability coverage required by the state in which the policyholder resides; however, higher coverage limits can be purchased to suit your comfort level and needs.
+Please note that a non owner insurance policy does not require an SR22 attachment.
+A non owner insurance policy can be purchased without an SR22 rider if you want to have additional insurance coverage when driving a non owned vehicle.

-A non owner insurance policy is also referred to as an operator or named-operator policy.
+A non owner SR22 insurance policy is also referred to as an operator or named-operator policy.
 It serves as secondary insurance on any non owned vehicle that the policyholder may occasionally drive.
 In other words, if you borrow a vehicle and have an accident, the vehicle owner’s primary insurance policy pays claims up to its coverage limits, assuming you had the owner’s permission to drive the vehicle.
-A non owner insurance policy becomes effective only if the vehicle owner’s primary insurance exhausts its coverage limits.
-If this happens, the non owner insurance then pays any additional claim amounts that exceed that of the primary insurance coverage.
+A non owner insurance policy becomes effective only if the claims exceed the vehicle owner’s primary insurance coverage limits.
+If this happens, the non owner SR22 insurance then pays any additional claim amounts.

-Both a non owner insurance policy and an SR22 non owner insurance policy can be easily converted to an owner/owner-operator policy by contacting your agent and requesting the vehicle to be endorsed (added) to the policy.
+Both a non owner insurance policy and a non owner SR22 insurance policy can be easily converted to an owner/owner-operator policy by contacting your agent and requesting the vehicle to be endorsed (added) to the policy.
 This is not an automatic process – it must be done by calling your insurance agent and providing the vehicle information.
 The premium will generally increase depending on the year, make and model of the vehicle.
-You may also obtain it with full comprehensive and collision coverage.
+You may also obtain a non owner policy with full comprehensive and collision coverage.

 A non owner insurance policy with or without an SR22 endorsement is not designed to cover a teenager living at home and driving vehicles owned by a parent or other household member.
 Any teenager with a valid driver’s license must be added to the parent’s auto insurance policy.
 Unfortunately, this always involves a significant increase in the parent’s insurance premiums, and cannot be avoided.